Ravindu-97/Spaceship-and-Asteroids-Game-B-Specification/README.md

 # Spaceship-and-Asteroids-Game-B-Specification
-This is a B specification of the Spaceship &amp; Asteroids arcade game, using the B tools: Atelier B and ProB..
+This is a B specification of the Spaceship &amp; Asteroids arcade game, using the B tools: Atelier B and ProB.

 Implemented B machines:
 * [Space](https://github.com/Ravindu-97/Spaceship-and-Asteroids-Game-B-Specification/blob/main/CW%20B%20Machine/Coursework1/Space.mch)